natalieagus/50002/docs/Software/k_stackandprocedures.md

 int result = y(2, 5, 3);
 ```

-In order to call this function, we need to push each argument in the *reverse* order:
+In order to call this function, we need to **push** each argument in the **reverse** order to the stack, before calling (branching) to this function.
+That is, last argument is pushed first, and the first argument is pushed last:

 ```nasm
 .include beta.uasm
 . = 0x0CC